-It is an easy to use technique that avoids the traversing of the connectivity graph for the ancestry, and due to the structure of the mesh, it simplifies greatly the identification of neighboring cells.
-It can be easily implemented and applied in a wide range of problems.
-It deals in a uniform way with conformal rectangular discretizations in 1-, 2-, and 3D spaces.
+We introduced an easy to use technique that avoids the traversing of the connectivity graph for the cell ancestry and, due to the structure of the mesh, it greatly simplifies the identification of neighbouring cells.
+It can be easily implemented and employed in a wide range of problems in 1-, 2-, and higher dimensional spaces.
 It is particularly designed for smooth meshes, and uses their smoothness dynamically in the matrix operations.

-It has a memory footprint that makes it affordable for a wide range of mesh resolutions over a large class of academic investigations in 1-, 2- and 3D.
+The memory footprint of the method makes it affordable on coarse to very fine mesh resolutions.
 Additionally, our technique allows for adaptive minimum and maximum refinement levels as well as for a free choice of monitor functions and threshold parameters.
-Although these properties were not investigated in the current paper, they are still potentially useful in cases where the solutions exhibit multiple dynamical phenomena or a blow-up.
+Although these properties are not investigated in the current paper, they are still potentially useful in cases where the solutions exhibit multiple dynamical phenomena or blow-ups.

-We have presented the components of the mesh administration technique in detail and its connection to the physical discretization of the domain.
-We have discussed the operations for traversing the mesh, for the identification of the sibling and neighbor cells, as well as for the local refinement and coarsening of the mesh.
+We have moreover presented the components of the mesh administration technique in detail and its connection to the physical discretisation of the domain.
+We have discussed the operations for traversing the mesh, for the identification of the sibling and neighbour cells, as well as for the local refinement and coarsening of the mesh.